awslabs/containers-cost-allocation-dashboard/README.md

 If the "Query result location" field is empty, go back to the Workgroups page, and edit the Workgroup settings:
 ![Screenshot of Athena Workgroups Page Edit Workgroup](./screenshots/athena_workgroups_page_edit_workgroup.png)

-In the settings page, set the Query results location, and save:
+In the settings page, set the Query results location, optionally (recommended) encrypt the query results, and save:
 ![Screenshot of Athena Workgroup Settings Edit](./screenshots/athena_workgroup_settings_edit.png)

 ### Configure QuickSight Permissions